ljupcho/ljupcho.github.io/_posts/2023-05-24-Go-Generics.md

 ```

 <br/>
-I run the tests a couple of times, sometimes the generics are slightly better, sometimes the interface, so these times are averages of my test runs.
+I run the tests a couple of times, sometimes the generics are slightly better, sometimes the interface, so these times are averages of my test runs.<br/>
-Conclusion from the tests:
+Conclusion from the tests:<br/>
 Not a clear winner in terms of performance.
 Generics were introduced in go1.18 and were worse than using an interface, but at least now in go 1.20 that is fixed and hopefully can run even faster in newer versions.

 Some thoughts about how I feel writing the code either with interfaces or generics.